-- 3.1 In March 2011 the council agreed to strengthen the role of ward councillors by building on existing 'neighbourhood arrangements' for some wards and establishing a mechanism for a more focussed ward based approach throughout the borough.
-From 1 April 2011 new ward partnership arrangements were introduced in place of the previous area committees. - 3.2 Simultaneously a report relating to the Islington Community Fund was agreed by Executive.
+3.1 In March 2011 the council agreed to strengthen the role of ward councillors by building on existing 'neighbourhood arrangements' for some wards and establishing a mechanism for a more focussed ward based approach throughout the borough.
+From 1 April 2011 new ward partnership arrangements were introduced in place of the previous area committees.

+- 3.2 Simultaneously a report relating to the Islington Community Fund was agreed by Executive.
 This included a proposal to create a Local Initiatives Fund with each ward having an allocation of £20,000 per year to spend on local projects. - 3.3 In February 2015, the Executive agreed that the Local Initiatives Fund budget be reduced to £15,000 per ward (£240,000 total). - 3.4 The Local Initiatives Fund enables councillors to respond directly to priorities in their ward that lie outside of current mainstream funding programmes and might not otherwise receive funding.
-It helps them to address the needs of local residents and suggest improvements to local services/facilities or new schemes that will enhance the area.

-- 3.5 At Executive in March 2011 it was agreed that a Voluntary and Community Sector (VCS) Committee of the Executive should be set up to oversee the council's engagement with the voluntary and community sector and to ensure value for money and fairness in the allocation of council resources to the sector. - 3.6 The VCS Committee's terms of reference include 'To be responsible for the allocation of the Islington Community Fund including...allocating the Local Initiatives Fund having regard to the recommendations of the relevant ward members/relevant ward partnership or neighbourhood group and on the basis that the funding will be allocated equally among the 16 wards making up the council's area'. - 3.7 The committee agreed that each ward councillor should be given a notional allocation of the Local Initiatives Fund (i.e. divided equally between the councillors elected for each ward).
-In 2016/17 £15,000 is available to each ward; therefore the notional allocation for each councillor is £5,000.
-In September 2014 the VCS Committee agreed to introduce a minimum award of £250 per project. - 3.8 The Democratic Services team in the Chief Executive's department is responsible for managing the Local Initiatives Fund in liaison with ward councillors and members of the VCS Committee.
-The team ensures that funds are used appropriately and for the purpose for which they are allocated. - 3.9 The fourth tranche of proposals submitted by ward councillors for this financial year is set out in Appendix A. It is recommended that these proposals are agreed in principle subject to the Monitoring Officer being satisfied that the necessary checks have been made and any other issues resolved. - 3.10 Occasionally projects do not proceed as planned and funding is returned to ward budgets.
-These amendments are listed in the budget summary on the last page of Appendix A.
+It helps them to address the needs of local residents and suggest improvements to local services/facilities or new schemes that will enhance the area. - 3.5 At Executive in March 2011 it was agreed that a Voluntary and Community Sector (VCS) Committee of the Executive should be set up to oversee the council's engagement with the voluntary and community sector and to ensure value for money and fairness in the allocation of council resources to the sector. - 3.6 The VCS Committee's terms of reference include 'To be responsible for the allocation of the Islington Community Fund including...allocating the Local Initiatives Fund having regard to the recommendations of the relevant ward members/relevant ward partnership or neighbourhood group and on the basis that the funding will be allocated equally among the 16 wards making up the council's area'. - 3.7 The committee agreed that each ward councillor should be given a notional allocation of the Local Initiatives Fund (i.e. divided equally between the councillors elected for each ward).
+In 2016/17 £15,000 was available to each ward; therefore the notional allocation for each councillor was £5,000.
+In September 2014 the VCS Committee agreed to introduce a minimum award of £250 per project. - 3.8 In January 2017, the Voluntary and Community Sector Committee agreed that in order to address the issue of recruiting and retaining support for ward partnerships, an incentive payment of £1,000 per annum would be paid to each ward partnership co-ordinator and that £1,000 per annum be set aside from each ward partnership Local Initiatives Fund budget to fund this support.